canonical/rockcraft/docs/tutorial/flask.rst

 Chisel the rock
 ===============

-This is an optional but recommended step, especially if you're looking to deploy your rock into a production environment.
-With :ref:`chisel_explanation` you can produce lean and production-ready rocks by getting rid of all the contents that are not needed for your Flask application to run.
+This is an optional but recommended step, especially if we're looking to deploy the rock into a production environment.
+With :ref:`chisel_explanation` we can produce lean and production-ready rocks by getting rid of all the contents that are not needed for the Flask application to run.
 This results in a much smaller rock with a reduced attack surface.

 .. note::
     It is recommended to run chiselled images in production.
-For development, you may prefer non-chiselled images as they will include additional development tooling (such as for debugging).
+For development, we may prefer non-chiselled images as they will include additional development tooling (such as for debugging).

 The first step towards chiselling the rock is to ensure we are using a